janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-4-continuous-delivery.md

 - Same unique string in all of the resources names.
 No name collisions.
 - Functions resource depend on th other three.
 - Functions resource has properties that link it to the other resources.
 TODO: Explain precisely for all three.
-- TODO: Lonk to the official help pages.
+- TODO: Link to the official help pages.
 - TODO: Note about generating the template.

 ```javascript